The Deep Read

 Email Explorations

-There will be weekly emails that dive into a different aspect of the book, guided by our Deep Read Scholars in Literature, Economics, Feminist Studies, and Music.
+There were weekly emails that dove into different aspects of the book, guided by our Deep Read Scholars in Literature, Economics, Feminist Studies, and Music:

 Salons

-Faculty Salon: On May 6, you’ll be able to join the conversation—either in person or online—at a salon-style event where our participating professors will lead a discussion of the book with UCSC students and the broader Deep Read community.
+Faculty Salon: On May 6, we hosted a salon-style event where our participating professors led a discussion of the book with UCSC students and the broader Deep Read community.
+Watch the video.

-Craft Salon: On April 30, we will host an online discussion focused on the writing craft of Trust.
-More details coming soon.
+Craft Salon: On April 30, we hosted an online discussion focused on the writing craft of Trust.
+Watch the video.

-Regional Alumni Salons: We have a number of salons planned up and down the California coast and in NYC.
+Regional Alumni Salons: We hosted a number of salons planned up and down the California coast and in NYC.

 Community Conversations